toe7685/ha-wallboard-dashboard/INSTALL.md

 3. **No manual edits required**
    - All entity IDs and location settings are configured in `/config/wallboard/entities.yaml`.
    - If the radar or week planner is wrong, fix it there (see [CONFIGURATION.md](CONFIGURATION.md)).
+   - The only thing you may change here is the dashboard **title** (it affects the URL you use for kiosk mode).

 4. Click **Save**.